Mutya Buena: 2011–2017: Forming Mutya Keisha Siobhan

 Buena performing as part of Mutya Keisha Siobhan at Manchester Pride in August 2013.

 In October 2011, several news outlets reported that the original line-up of the Sugababes would reform.

-In January 2012, further circulations that the group would reunite were sparked, after both Buena and Buchanan tweeted they were in the studio with "two other females" and British rapper Professor Green.
-However, Buena later denied this on Twitter, saying: "No track [with] keisha or professor G he was around tha studio. im jus workin on my stuff @ tha moment. (sic)" Despite this, Scottish singer-songwriter Emeli Sandé confirmed to MTV UK that she had written new songs for Buena, Buchanan and Donaghy, saying: "Yes, that is true.
-I've written for the original line-up of the Sugababes [sic], which I'm very happy about because I just loved them when they first came out.
+In January 2012, both Buena and Buchanan tweeted they were in the studio with "two other females" and British rapper Professor Green.
+However, Buena later contrasted this on Twitter, saying: "No track with Keisha or Professor G, he was around the studio.
+I'm just working on my stuff at the moment[sic]".
+Scottish singer-songwriter Emeli Sandé confirmed to MTV UK that she had written new songs for Buena, Buchanan and Donaghy, saying: "Yes, that is true.
+I've written for the original line-up of the Sugababes[sic], which I'm very happy about because I just loved them when they first came out.
 I loved their sound, it was so cool.
 It was very different, so I'm happy to kind of be involved in what started the whole Sugababes journey.
-It sounds amazing."
+It sounds amazing".

 In April 2012, it was reported that the line-up had signed a £1 million record deal with Polydor Records.

-In June 2012, Donaghy confirmed on Twitter that new music would be released, saying: "the soonest it'll be is in 2 weeks.
-The latest is 10 weeks."

 In July 2012, it was officially confirmed the group had reformed under the name Mutya Keisha Siobhan and were writing songs for a new album under Polydor.

+The group appeared on the cover of fashion magazine Ponystep in December 2012.
+That same month, they performed an intimate gig at Ponystep's New Year's Eve party.
+The performance marked the first time Buena, Buchanan and Donaghy had performed together in over a decade.
+On 26 March 2013, the group featured on a remix of Phoenix's single "Entertainment".
+Mutya Keisha Siobhan's first single, "Flatline", was released in June 2013.
+The track experienced moderate commercial success, peaking at number 50 in the UK.
+MKS performed their first official headlining gig at Scala on 1 August.
+On 6 November 2013, Buena said that she was open to reclaiming the Sugababes name.
+In November 2013, the group embarked on the Sacred Three Tour, playing six dates across the UK.
+In February 2014, Buena attended the NME Awards 2014 as part of Mutya Keisha Siobhan, where the trio performed with English electronic music band Metronomy.
+On 13 February 2015, the group released the single "Back in the Day".